p-singh9950/Myn-Zen-WeThePhoenix-/README.md

 The primary objectives of the Myntra Zen App include:

-- Enhancing User Engagement: By integrating gamified elements that encourage regular interaction and participation.
+- **Enhancing User Engagement**: By integrating gamified elements that encourage regular interaction and participation.
 - **Simplifying the Shopping Process**: Providing intuitive features that make browsing and selecting outfits enjoyable and effortless.
 - **Building a Community**: Creating a platform where users can share their fashion choices and challenges, fostering a sense of belonging and connection.